dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

   * Logging at the `Trace` or `Information` levels produces a high-volume of detailed log messages.
 To control costs and not exceed data storage limits, log `Trace` and `Information` level messages to a high-volume, low-cost data store.
 Consider limiting `Trace` and `Information` to specific categories.
   * Logging at `Warning` through `Critical` levels should produces few log messages.
     * Costs and storage limits usually aren't a concern.
-    * Few logs providers more flexibility in data store choices.
+    * Few logs allow more flexibility in data store choices.
 * In development:
   * Set to `Warning`.
   * Add `Trace` or `Information` messages when troubleshooting.
 To limit output, set `Trace` or `Information` only for the categories under investigation.